MicrosoftDocs/executable-docs/README.md

     >**Note:** You can generate your own random suffix or use the one provided in the example above.
 The `openssl rand -hex 3` command generates a random 3-character hexadecimal string.
 This string is then appended to the resource group name to ensure that the resource group name is unique for each deployment.

-7. Add result block(s) below code block(s) that you would want Innovation Engine to verify i.e. the code block(s) produce an output in the terminal that is relevant to benchmark against.
+7. Add result block(s) below code block(s) that you would want Innovation Engine to verify i.e. code block(s) which produce an output in the terminal that is relevant to benchmark against.
 Follow these steps when adding a result block below a code block for the first time:

     - Check if the code block does not already have a result block below it.
 If it does, ensure the result block is formatted correctly, as shown in the example below, and move to the next code block.
     - [Open Azure Cloudshell](https://ms.portal.azure.com/#cloudshell/)